jasongoodwin/the-trading-well/README.md

 # Arithmetic Operators
 Five operators that you're used to: `+ - / * %`
 Division of ints wont cast to a float so you'll get nailed if you try to div `1/2`.
 Throws an error.

+# Comparison
+"" is equivalent to na
+Otherwise behaves as expected.

+Oddly hex lowercase and uppercase are not equivalent `CAFE == cafe` is `const bool = false` Functions can be used w/ various inputs and can map true/false with comparison operator `1 : 0` eg `plot(eq_res ?
+1 : 0, color = #ff0000, title = "#ff0000")`

+Equivalence is a bit interesting because you can't compare series eg `line.new(0,0,0,0) == line.new(0,0,0,0)` is series false.

+There are some logical operators that are english:

+`not false` - this is true
+`true and true` - this is true
+`false and not false` - this is false, equivalent to `false and true`

+Can do similar with numbers - eg `not 2`

+Numbers are `true` as are positive and 0s.

+# Input fields
+- Have a min/max, type, etc

+`input(defval=1.0, title="float_input", type=input.float)`